What is a walkthrough test?

 Client: Austrian pharmaceutical distributor, FY2024, revenue €34M, Austrian UGB reporter.
 Hoffmann distributes pharmaceuticals to hospitals and pharmacies across Austria.
 The engagement team performed a walkthrough of the sales-to-cash process during planning.

-Trace through initiation: The hospital placed the order via Hoffmann's online portal.
-The order entry clerk confirmed that the system automatically checks product availability, flags controlled substances for additional verification, and generates a picking list for the warehouse.
+The hospital placed the order via Hoffmann's online portal.
+The order entry clerk confirmed that the system automatically checks product availability, flags controlled substances for additional verification, generates a picking list for the warehouse, and routes narcotics orders to the supervisor queue.

-Trace through recording: The system generated the sales invoice upon dispatch confirmation.
+The system generated the sales invoice upon dispatch confirmation.
 The invoice posted automatically to trade receivables and revenue.
-The team confirmed the posting in the general ledger and verified that the revenue recognition occurred on the dispatch date, consistent with Hoffmann's policy (transfer of risk on delivery to the carrier).
+The team confirmed the posting in the general ledger and verified that revenue recognition occurred on the dispatch date, consistent with Hoffmann's policy (transfer of risk on delivery to the carrier).

-The walkthrough confirmed that the documented process flow matches the actual process, identified two manual control points and one automated control, and provided the basis for designing tests of controls on the pick verification and narcotics register controls.
+The walkthrough confirmed that the documented process flow matches the actual process.
+It identified two manual control points and one automated control, which gave the team a basis for designing tests of controls on the pick verification and narcotics register procedures.
+Without this step, the team would have been doing SALY (same as last year) on a process that had actually changed since FY2023 when Hoffmann migrated its portal to a new vendor.

 Key standard references